yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

 Once migration succeeds, your project file structure will be changed.
 We will generate a new folder named `templates` under root path, and `configs`, `migrationbackup`, `publishProfiles` under `.fx` folder.

-All other original files will be deleted except `subscriptioninfo.json` under `.fx` folder,
+All other original files will be deleted except `subscriptioninfo.json` under `.fx` folder.

 ## Backup your project
 We recommend you initialize your project with `git` or backup the project before migration to better tracking file changes.
 Teams Toolkit will automatically backup `.fx/env.default.json` file to `.fx/migrationbackup`.